byoungd/English-level-up-tips/part-4/week-1.md

 Manage your stress and learn to relax properly.
 >Here is a video that might help you: https://www.youtube.com/watch?v=9QiE-M1LrZk

-I mentioned in my article on [Zhihu](https://zhuanlan.zhihu.com/p/653380203) that I was addicted to games for a while, but I overcame it by using the dopamine detox method.
+I mentioned in my article on [Zhihu](https://zhuanlan.zhihu.com/p/653380203) that I was addicted to games for a while, but I overcame it by using the `dopamine detox method`.

 Even though you logically know that studying, exercising, building a business or something equally productive, will bring you more benefits in the long run, you still prefer watching TV, playing video games and scrolling through social media.

 One might argue that it’s obvious why.
 One activity is easy and doesn’t require much effort, while the other activity is difficult and it requires you to apply yourself.

-But some people seem to have no problem studying, exercising, or working on their side projects regularly.
+But some people seem to have no problem studying, exercising, or working on their `side projects` regularly.

-In the low point of my life, there was one thing that always accompanied me forward, and that was programming.
-I needed a high-performance rich text editor for my previous company’s product, but I couldn’t find any open source project that met my needs, so I developed one myself and open sourced it on GitHub.
+In the low point of my life, there was one thing that always accompanied me forward, and that was `programming`.
+I needed a high-performance rich text editor for my previous company’s product, but I couldn’t find any open source project that met our needs, so I developed one myself and open sourced it on GitHub.
 Whenever I felt depressed and distracted, I quietly worked on this project.
 Some of the challenges I faced and overcame were:

 - Designing and coding the editor
 - Developing the core and the plugin system